aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 Example of chunking with sentence boundaries
 </div>

+As a result, each chunk falls within the length limits of the LLM.
+Then, the chunks are encoded into embeddings, and combined using mean pooling (by averaging the embeddings of all the chunks).

 ## Late Chuncking from Jina AI
 - Late chuncking Jina AI <d-cite key="gunther2024late"></d-cite>: first applies the transformer layer of the embedding model to the entire text or as much of it as possible.
 This generates a sequence of vector representations for each token that encompasses textual information from the entire text.
 Subsequently, mean pooling is applied to each chunk of this sequence of token vectors, yielding embeddings for each chunk that consider the entire text's context.
 Unlike the naive encoding approach, which generates independent and identically distributed (i.i.d.) chunk embeddings, late chunking creates a set of chunk embeddings where each one is "conditioned on" the previous ones, thereby encoding more contextual information for each chunk.